tomires/kanjiadventure_release/README.md

 4. **Fiery Arrow** - a directional *area-of-effect* spell that deals moderate damage to enemies located in a straight line between you and your target

-In addition to these four spell, you also have an option to use consumable items during the battle portion of the game in order to replenish health.
+In addition to these four spells, you also have an option to use consumable items during the battle portion of the game in order to replenish health.

 ## Learning element
 Each time a spell is cast, the player will be asked to transcribe kanji character displayed to kana using their keyboard.
 Damage dealt by the spell depends on time spent answering the query.
 The player obtains a new kanji character every time they level up.